SvenGroot/Ookii.CommandLine.Cpp/docs/Subcommands.md

 Finally, if you really need fine-grained control, you can manually handle creating a command class and parsing arguments.
-This means you have to handle things such as commands with custom parsing manually (unless your application does not use tha), which can get somewhat complex.
+This means you have to handle things such as commands with custom parsing manually (unless your application does not use that), which can get rather complex.
 Below is an example of what this would look like.

 ```c++